COSC3020/recurrence-analysis-ClaytonBrown4741/README.md

 might help with the notation for mathematical expressions.

 **ANSWER**
 **PLEASE NOTE:** The summations are looking weird to me for some reason.
-I have checked, and the syntax is correct, but it is
+However, it seems to work fine when viewed in Visual Studio.
-still displaying weird for me.
-If this persists for you, and you can find out why, I would be very appreciate.
-Thank you
+I just wanted to give you a heads up.

 To begin, we start with defining the recurrence relation.
 In this case, it would
 look as follows: